Ausangate and Rainbow Mountain Trek 4 Days

 Horses

-We include horses to transport all the duffle bags and equipment during this tour also will be a horse man.
-At Machu Picchu by Locals we know safety is first, is for that we include an emergency horse in case someone feels tired or get altitude sickness.
+We include horses to transport all the duffle bags and equipment during this tour; also, there will be a horseman.
+At Machu Picchu by Locals we know safety is first; it is for that reason that we include an emergency horse in case someone feels tired or gets altitude sickness.

 Equipment